datatrove-edu/datatrove-edu.github.io/content/entries/japanese-cherry-blossoms/index.md

 tags: ["Cherry blossoms", "Japan"]
 ---

-Data shows that since the 9th century, the date of the full flowering of Kyoto's cherry trees is happening about 4 days earlier every 70 years.
+Data shows that since the 9th century, the date of the full flowering of Kyoto's cherry trees happens about 4 days earlier every 70 years.

 <!--more-->